Conversational AI for Healthcare: 2026 Guide & Use Cases

 Automating Revenue Cycle Management (RCM)

 • Benefits Verification and Prior Authorization: AI voice agents can automate the time consuming process of calling insurance companies.
-They can navigate payer IVRs, wait on hold, and speak with human representatives to verify a patient’s eligibility and benefits or to initiate and check the status of a prior authorization.
+They can navigate payer IVRs, wait on hold, and speak with human representatives to verify a patient’s eligibility and benefits or to check the status of a prior authorization.
 This reduces denials and ensures payments are processed smoothly.
 It can also handle payer workflows such as benefits verification and claims status checks.

 • Claims Status and Denial Follow Up: Instead of having staff spend hours on the phone, an AI agent can proactively call payers to check on the status of unpaid claims.
-For denied claims, the AI can gather the necessary information and even assist in the resubmission process, accelerating revenue collection.
+For denied claims, the AI can gather the necessary information and assist in the resubmission process, accelerating revenue collection.

 Improving Patient Engagement and Outcomes